 While 2016 marked 45 years since the release of Tull’s landmark album Aqualung, it brought a new tour for Ian Anderson, under the name “Jethro Tull – The Rock Opera.”
 WATCH a fantastic video of Anderson explaining classical arrangements of Tull hits in 2016…(1947)

-177 years ago today, the Smithsonian Institution was first chartered, named after the British scientist, James Smithson, who bequeathed $500,000 to create a great museum in Washington, D.C. even though he had never visited the United States.
-With the aim of advancing science and mankind’s knowledge, the federal government administers and partially funds the 19 museums (and the National Zoo) in nation’s capital.
+178 years ago today, the Smithsonian Institution was first chartered, named after the British scientist, James Smithson, who bequeathed $500,000 to create a great museum in Washington, D.C. even though he had never visited the United States.
+With the aim of advancing science and mankind’s knowledge, the federal government administers and partially funds the 19 museums (and the National Zoo) in the nation’s capital.

 Smithsonian castle, photo by Geri (c) 2001

 Displaying a vast collection of 1.43 million items for public view, perhaps the best aspect of the Smithsonian has always been the free admission offered for all.
-WATCH a video about how the ruby slippers from the Wizard of Oz were preserved by the Smithsonian after 80 years… (1846)
+WATCH a video about how the ruby slippers from The Wizard of Oz were preserved by the Smithsonian after 80 years… (1846)

 On this day in 1793, the Louvre Museum was officially opened in Paris.
 A royal palace on the banks of the Seine, it was suddenly possible for the public to enter and view the many art treasures, including the Mona Lisa, confiscated from the French king, his cronies, and the church, during the revolution.